-Video: Hull of 81m Royal Huisman flagship yacht turned
+Video: Flybridge of 81m Royal Huisman flagship yacht fitted

 Due for completion in 2020, this monumental project will become one of the largest sailing yachts in the world upon delivery to her Asian owner.